Secret Weapon: How LAPD Uses Design to Improve Community Relations

 Leigh Christy: It is the 25th anniversary of the riots, following the Rodney King incident, and so there is a lot of soul-searching going on for the city and the police itself.
 There has been significant changes but I do think, partly because of that anniversary, it is at the forefront of people’s minds at the moment.

 Some of the changes that happened over the past 25 years have had to do with governments and institutions of policing, with philosophies leaning towards community policing.
-What I can speak to more is the implications of a bond measure that was put forth, I believe in 2003, that funded new police and public safety facilities throughout the city.
-All of the community stations now have community rooms, they’re open at least in portion to the public, incorporate public art.
-There’s been a real focus on understanding and improving the relationship between police and the communities they serve, as individuals needing this beacon of safety, and acknowledging that there needed to be some repair of that relationship.
+As an architect, what I can speak to more is the implications of a bond measure that was put forth, I believe in 2003, that funded new police and public safety facilities throughout the city.
+All of the community stations now have community rooms, they’re open at least in portion to the public, and incorporate public art.
+There’s been a real focus on understanding and improving the relationship between police and the communities they serve.

 What we’ve seen through designing three police facilities now for LAPD is that these issues are at the forefront of LAPD’s leadership’s mind, and they do come up in our conversations about how to program, design, and accommodate the facilities within the communities in which they reside.